Get started with Dynamicweb

 - Open the page

-- Click New paragraph in the ribbon bar (Figure 5.1).
+- Click New paragraph in the ribbon bar (Figure 5.1) - you may also need to select the Paragraph type.

 The Content pane now shows the paragraph view for the new paragraph (Figure 5.2).